Contact Lens Care

 How can I prevent eye infections from contact lenses?

 Eye infections can be pretty unpleasant to endure, so it makes sense to do all you can to avoid getting one.
 Fortunately, there are plenty of hygiene and safety tips to follow that can greatly reduce the risk of infection.

 - Wash and dry your hands thoroughly before putting in or taking out your contact lenses.

 - Remove your lenses before bed.
 And, if you’re wearing monthly or two weekly contact lenses, make sure to clean and disinfect your lenses and store them in contact lens solution.

-- Clean out your contact lens case with fresh solution after every use, and replace your case entirely every three months.
+- Clean out your contact lens case with fresh solution after every use, and replace your case ideally every month or at least every three months.

-- If your eyes start to feel irritated or uncomfortable, you should take your contact lenses out as soon as possible to avoid worsening your condition.
+- If your eyes start to feel irritated or uncomfortable, you should take your contact lenses out as soon as possible to avoid worsening your condition and seek advice from a professional.